xingrz/glass-v1/contacts.md

 4. You modify the shared timeline card and update the existing timeline card with [Timeline.update](reference/timeline/update.md).

-> **Note:** You should add identifying branding for your Glassware to distinguish the copied timeline item from the original timeline item.
+> **注意:** You should add identifying branding for your Glassware to distinguish the copied timeline item from the original timeline item.
 Always update the copied timeline item instead of inserting a new one.

 The following screenshots show how sharing to contacts might look like on Glass.